Maryville-SWDV-610-Spring2020-4W/week-1-reinforcement-and-punishment-mcraft3/README.md

+Sunday 3/29 final cleanup posed here to github and also to canvas with updated video.
+This update is a cleanup, and minor code change to enable all internal cycle data to print for demo discussion, explain.

 updated final week 3, provides reverse list file, and the minmax file that provides a min max function and a function to sort min to max.